 Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your toil is not in vain in the Lord.1 Corinthians 15:58(NASB)

-The fifteenth chapter of 1 Corinthians provides the most comprehensive treaties on the resurrection of the body, and eternal life for the believer, in Scripture.. when this corruptible body shall put on incorruption, and this mortal body will be clothed with immortality.
+The fifteenth chapter of first Corinthians provides the most comprehensive treaties on the resurrection of the body, and life eternal for the believer, in Scripture.. when this corruptible body shall put on incorruption, and this mortal frame will be clothed with immortality.

 The Corinthian Christians had become sceptical of this teaching, causing Paul to detail the whole counsel of God in this area, together with the good news of the gospel of grace, which promises eternal life to all who believe on the Person and Work of Jesus Christ, for the forgiveness of sins and life everlasting.

-The apostle pointed out that from the beginning, the holy Scriptures were pointing forward to the promised Messiah of God, Who was appointed to die, for the sin of the whole world, according to the Scriptures, and that He would rise again, according to those same Scriptures, so that whosever believes on Him would not perish, but have everlasting life.
+The apostle explained that from the beginning, the holy Scriptures were pointing forward to the promised Messiah of God, Who was appointed to die, for the sin of the whole world, according to the Scriptures, and that He would rise again, according to those same Scriptures, so that whosoever believes on Him would not perish, but have everlasting life.

-Paul's extensive treatise on the resurrection, was written to teach the truth, and to encourage these believers.. and ALL who would place their faith in Christ, that the resurrection of the body is an indisputable, biblical truth, which we will all experience at God's appointed time.
+Paul's extensive treatise on the resurrection was written to teach the truth to encourage Christians.. and give assurance to ALL who would place their faith in Christ, that the resurrection of the body is an indisputable, biblical truth, which we will all experience at God's appointed time.

-Those who believe have a most glorious assurance and thrilling confidence, that every promise of God will be fulfilled, including the resurrection of the body.
+Those who believe, have a most glorious assurance and thrilling confidence, that every promise of God will be fulfilled, including the resurrection of the body and life everlasting.
 It is for that reason we should live in the light of this confident hope.
-Our trust in God's word should be steadfast, and our faith in Christ should be immovable - no matter what trials and tribulations we may be called upon to face.
+Our trust in God's Word should be steadfast, and our faith in Christ should be immovable - no matter what trials and tribulations we may be called upon to face.

 Heavenly Father, what a glorious future You have purposed and planned for all who trust in Christ, as our God and Saviour.
-May I never doubt Your word, but enable me to be steadfast in my daily walk, and strong in my Christian faith.
-Help me to be productive during my time on earth and help me to carry out Your work and Your will, knowing that my toil is not fruitless in Christ.
-Thank You for the truth of the resurrection and the knowledge that this mortal body will put on immortality, at Your appointed time.
-Help me to remain occupied in the work that You have prepared for me to do - to Your praise and glory - this I ask in Jesus name, AMEN.
+May I never doubt Your Word, but enable me to be steadfast in my daily walk, and strong in my Christian faith.
+Help me to be productive during my time on earth and enable me to carry out Your work and Your will, knowing that my toil is not fruitless in Christ.
+Thank You for the truth of the Resurrection and the knowledge that this mortal body will put on immortality, at Your appointed time.
+Help me to remain occupied in the work that You have prepared for me to do, to Your praise and glory.
+This I ask in Jesus' name, AMEN.